jakemcc/jakemccrary.com/source/_posts/2016-04-22-speeding-up-my-blog.markdown

 to think about my own site and what experience I want to deliver to readers.

-I can't imagine what experience every reader wants but I know what I want to experience when I read an article online.
-Good content is most important.
-Beyond that I prefer when a page loads fast and when the visual design doesn't get in the way.
-I think a great example of these two requirements is [zen habits](http://zenhabits.net/falling/) (along with Jeff's blog above and Matt Gemmell's).
+I can't imagine what every reader wants but I know what I want to experience when I read an article online.
+Reading high quality content is my highest priority.
+Beyond that I enjoy when a page loads fast and the visual design doesn't get in the way.
+I think a great example of these two requirements is [zen habits](http://zenhabits.net/falling/) (along with Jeff Ramnani's and Matt Gemmell's).

 My own site sort of achieves those goals.
 I like to think I'm writing well-written content that helps others.
 I know it has helped me.
-With regards to clean design I think there is room for improvement.
+With regards to visual design I think there is room for improvement.
 I don't think my site's design is actively distracting from the content though, so I've decided to focus on improving the page load time first.

+### Staring the optimization process

 As with any optimization problem it is important figure what you're going to measure, how you're going to measure it and your starting